College Presentation Masterclass: 8 Tips To Become a Star in 2024

 No matter how engaging you find your content to be, the strength of your presentation is often judged by the reaction of the audience.
 You may have memorised every word and have practised dozens of times in a controlled setting, but when you're on that stage in front of your schoolmates for the first time, you may find your monologue presentation to be more of a snoozefest than you thought.

 Let your audience have a say.
 You can make a presentation far more engaging by putting in slides to which the audience is asked to contribute.
-A poll, a word cloud, a brainstorm, a fun quiz; all of them are tools in the arsenal of a fantastic, attention-grabbing, dialogue-creating presentation.
+A poll, word cloud, a brainstorm, a spinner wheel, a fun quiz, random team generator; all of them are tools in the arsenal of a fantastic, attention-grabbing, dialogue-creating presentation.

 Nowadays, there's interactive presentation software that is proving a huge step up from traditional PowerPoints.
 With AhaSlides you can use slides that encourage your audience to respond to your questions using their phones.